jvanz/jvanz.github.io-src/content/git_partial_commit.md

 Tags: git
 Author: José Guilherme Vanz

-This post will demonstrates one of the many cool features available in Git, partial commit.
-This feature allows commit some hunk of a file leaving other to be committed  in a future commit.
+This post will demonstrates one of many cool features available in Git, partial commit.
+This feature allows commit some hunk of a file leaving other ones for a future commit.

-Let's you're working on a project in the following source code:
+Let's suppose in a project there is the following source code:

 ```c
 #include <stdio.h>